robbiekruszynski/ETHGas_Docs/docs/validators/overview.md

 # Validator Overview

 :::info Role scope
 This page focuses on Validators.
 For Developers see `/docs/developers/overview`.
 For Builders see `/docs/api/builder/overview`.
-For copy/paste‑ready code, use `https://developers.ethgas.com` and the validator section therein.
+For copy/paste‑ready code, see the API endpoints below.
 :::

 Validators play a crucial role in the ETHGas ecosystem by participating in preconfirmation (preconf) commitments and earning rewards through gas trading opportunities.